gmr/aiorabbit/README.rst

 aiorabbit
 =========
-aiorabbit is an AsyncIO RabbitMQ client for Python 3.
+aiorabbit is an opinionated AsyncIO RabbitMQ client for Python 3.

 |Version| |Status| |Coverage| |License|